andrelom/endless/blog/content/posts/personalization-case-nextjs-static-site-generation-sitecore-xm-cloud.md

 ### Closing Thoughts

 While personalization is a crucial aspect of modern web applications, the webinar emphasized the need to carefully consider the downsides of server-side rendering, especially in resource-intensive scenarios.
-The innovative use of internal URL rewriting within the Next.js middleware emerges as a robust solution, enabling Static Site Generation and personalized content delivery without compromising performance.
+The use of internal URL rewriting within the Next.js middleware emerges as a robust solution, enabling Static Site Generation and personalized content delivery without compromising performance.

 For a more in-depth example to explore the implementation, please refer to the source code available in [this Github repository](https://github.com/andrelom/xmcloud-demo).